McIndi/mast.installer/mast/installer/files/contrib/templates/roadmap.md

         * MAST for docker
         * MAST for Linux
         * MAST for Windows
-    * Migrate to Python 3
-        * Python 2 support will end January 2020, so we need to migrate to Python 3.7.
-    * Rewrite the Web GUI to have a more useful, modern UI based on bootstrap, JQuery and D3
+    * Rewrite the Web GUI to have a more useful, modern UI
 * Version 4
     * The sky is the limit, we will continue to develop our product based on the needs of our new and existing customers and community